bbawj/note-vault/Notes/Process Synchronization.md

 ![](https://i.imgur.com/ML23PqH.png)
 - No context switches can occur while setting the lock value
 - This means that whoever runs this instruction first will run first, no other process will be able to enter critical region
+- If lock == true, someone is in the critical section: we are blocked
+- If lock == false, we set lock to true and move into the critical section
 ![](https://i.imgur.com/zwFGrJq.png)
 Hardware has no memory of process trying to access the lock.
 P0 able to indefinitely take the lock without giving P1 a chance.
 ## Operating System Solution